Omar Sachedina: Career timeline

+LaFlamme's dismissal controversy

-On August 15, 2022, Sachedina was named chief news anchor and senior editor for CTV National News, replacing Lisa LaFlamme.
-Sachedina began anchoring the newscast on September 5, 2022.
+On August 15, 2022, his predecessor Lisa LaFlamme posted a video on Twitter saying she was "blindsided" by Bell Media's decision not to renew her contract On the same day he was abruptly named chief news anchor and senior editor for CTV National News, replacing LaFlamme.
+He began anchoring the newscast on September 5, 2022.

 On the day of his first broadcast, he addressed the controversy regarding LaFlamme's abrupt departure from the newscast.
-A few days later, on September 8, Sachedina announced the death of Queen Elizabeth II.

-Awards
+Honors

-Sachedina has received nominations for Best National Reporter at the Canadian Screen Awards.
+He has received nominations for Best National Reporter at the Canadian Screen Awards.
 He was part of the CTV News team that received the 2020 RTNDA Canada Ron Laidlaw Award for continuing coverage of the opioid crisis.
-Sachedina also received a nomination for a Daily Excellence award for his coverage of the 2018 Indonesia earthquake and tsunami.
+He also received a nomination for a Daily Excellence award for his coverage of the 2018 Indonesia earthquake and tsunami.
 In 2022, RTDNA recognized his story from Nunavik on the roots of Canada's first Indigenous Governor-General.

-Sachedina is the recipient of the 2010 RTNDA Canada President's Fellowship.
+He is the recipient of the 2010 RTNDA Canada President's Fellowship.